-File Explorer won’t open on Windows 10 [Solved]
+File Explorer Not Responding in Windows 10 [Solved]

 If you’re having trouble getting your File Explorer to run on Windows 10, no worries.
 This post provides the right solutions for you.
 Read on and follow the easy-doing steps with images below.

 2: Check for possible faulty programs

 3: Restart in task manager